ZNLP/NCLS-Corpora/README.md

 ```

 ## Contact
-If you have any question, please feel free to contact us by sending an email to {junnan.zhu@nlpr.ia.ac.cn, yzhou@nlpr.ia.ac.cn, jjzhang@nlpr.ia.ac.cn, cqzong@nlpr.ia.ac.cn}.
+If you have any question, please feel free to contact us by sending an email to {junnan.zhu, yzhou, jjzhang, cqzong}@nlpr.ia.ac.cn.

+## License
+This project is licensed under the BSD License - see [LICENSE.md](LICENSE.md) for details.

 ## Copyright
 The copyright of this dataset belongs to the authors, and the dataset is only used for research purposes.
 Display, reproduction, transmission, distribution or publication of this dataset is prohibited.